Baseball

 Modern gloves have become quite specialized, with position-specific patterns: Catcher’s mitts are called “mitts” because they lack individual fingers, like mittens.
 They have extra padding and a hinged, claw-like shape that helps them funnel fastballs into the pocket and provide a good target for pitchers.

-SEE ALSO: Why do baseball bats vibrate?
+SEE ALSO: Where do baseball players families sit?

 Back to top button